gyselax/gyselalibxx/docs/joss_paper/paper.md

 This is particularly useful when working with multiple grids along the same dimension; or when assigning different memory layouts to different fields.

 In contrast to GYSELA, Gyselalib++ has been conceived as a library, similar to the SeLaLib Fortran library [@selalib], whose independent elements are each unit-tested and can be combined to build a final simulation.
-This design makes the library more versatile, since its elements are not tied to a specific simulation and can be adapted to different needs.
+This design makes the library more versatile, enabling users to rapidly assemble a wide range of simulations, including high-dimensional test cases.
 The shared elements also provide more confidence in the reliability of the implementation as they can prove their validity across multiple applications.

 Gyselalib++ includes a range of reusable mathematical operators for plasma simulations.